juancruzperalta/styleCSS/README.md

 ## Current Update...

-### Version 24/11/2024

-- Styled the base of page..

-### Version 30/11/2024
+### Version 1.1

 - Style the grid of the page
 - Add react routes.
 - Style the sidebar and header
-- Starting the style the content in Accordions.
+- Add pages to information CSS.
+- Add home in the page.
+- Add responsive design..

 ## Upcoming Features...

-- style content in more pages...

 ## Notes...

-- Juan: I starting the project...
+- Juan: Home version 1.1...